moominbelly/moominbelly/README.md

 - 👋 Hi, I’m @Hazel (HongEun) Lee
 - 👀 I’m interested in Marketing analytics with R
-- 🌱 I’m currently learning Data Analytic by Google,
+- 🌱 I’m  currently working on Data Analytic with customer analytics, marketinng conversion rate.
 - 💞️ I’m looking to collaborate on Marketing and Sales team This is Hazel's data analytic portfolio
 <!---